Lennix/HappyAuction/readme.txt

 - haSetLogin(name, password)
     Enables automatic relogin.
-If a disconnect error occurs will attempt to relogin, restore state, and continue script.
-Note that only scripted state is restored. see example in Main.lua.
+If a disconnect error occurs will attempt to relogin, restore state, and continue script. see example in Main.lua.
     - name:     account name
     - password: account password

 UTILITIES:
 - haAlert(message)
     Opens popup message with specified message.
+This halts the script and persists until user hits OK button.
     - message:  message string

 - haBeep()